 is our holistic approach to combating human trafficking.

-Our Goal is to expand our C.A.R.E.S.
-Initiative to every state.
+Our Goal is to see our C.A.R.E.S.
+Initiative expand through out the nation.

 Driven as it is by both supply and demand, human trafficking has gradually acquired a combination of local and global characteristics, requiring a context-sensitive and multi-faceted response.
 Partnerships are critical as no one group can possibly combat it alone.